codesardine/jak/README.md

 ## Introduction

 ## This is a DEV Preview not finish but it works!
-Development may be slow as i am working on other stuff!
+Development may be slow as i am busy!

- JAK is an application build in Python 3 on top of GTK3 and Webkit2.
+ JAK is built in Python 3 on top of GTK3 and Webkit2.
  It is only dependent on PyGi module you should have it pre packaged in any linux distro!

-You can write hybrid Web and Desktop applications on top of a webview, including but not limited to DOCKS, Widgets, or any other sort of apps.
+You can write hybrid Web and Desktop applications on Linux in a webview, including but not limited to DOCKS, Widgets, or any other sort of apps.
  This works same way as Node Webkit or Electron with a few diferences.

 ## Faqs